-Data tables are used to display up to 100 selected data points in tabular format.
+Use data tables to display up to 100 selected data points in tabular format.
 Limit tables let you to define up to 100 upper and lower limit segments in each display for GO/NO-GO testing.

 Curve Fit and Synthesis